Open-Attestation/documentation-website/docs/appendix/status-codes-errors.md

 |------|------------------------|
 | 3    | ETHERS_UNHANDLED_ERROR |

-This is an error that we have yet to handle it at this moment.
+This is an Ethers error that we have yet to handle at this moment.

 #### `SKIPPED`